- Starter

 Step 5.
 Save and execute the flow.
 It should create XML or JSON files.

 Step 1.
-Create a source Connection to read the EDI file from.
+Set up a Source Connection to read the EDI file.

 Step 3.
 Create a Memory Connection for the destination.